Goals, Objectives, Planned Activities and Roadmap

 1. The inexorability of the need to pursue and co-lead the creation of a global intergovernmental organization for AI similar in scale, scope, and democratic governance to that which the US proposed to the UN for nuclear technology in 1946 - of the Baruch Plan for AI - and the need to pursue it with the highest urgency, care, and dedication, and utilizing an effective treaty-making process.

-3. For more, refer below to the chapter Open Letter to the Presidents of China and the United States
+3. For more, refer to our Open Letter to the Presidents of China and the United States.

 Secondly, try to convince heads of state, security agencies, and/or leading AI firms of all other non-superpower states to concurrently, decisively, and with the highest urgency: